jnozzi/cocoadev.com/SiteContent/General/MouseEnteredAndExitedNotWorking.markdown

-I have a subclassed [[NSButton]], and I can't get mouseEntered: and mouseExited: to work, though mouseDown: does work.
+I have a subclassed General/NSButton, and I can't get mouseEntered: and mouseExited: to work, though mouseDown: does work.
 I'd post my code, but there isn't really anything to show, since the only other method I have is drawRect:.
 Unless drawRect: could have an effect on the mouse tracking?
 If anyone has any idea of what could be wrong, please help.
 Thanks.